Calcium Sulfonate Grease vs Lithium Grease: Which One Should You Use?

 • Bearings exposed to heat, water, and heavy loads

 Calcium sulfonate grease is chosen for reliability and longer service life.
+Explore our latest update about simple calcium grease vs calcium sulfonate complex.

 Grease selection is about application, not trend